 My point of sale terminal is already NFC/contactless payment-capable.
 Can I accept Apple Pay right away?

-If you accept Visa, MasterCard, American Express, Discover, or Interac contactless payments today, you’re likely able to accept Apple Pay for those networks without any changes.
-If you’re not already accepting contactless payments, contact your payment provider to verify that your point of sale setup can accept Apple Pay, and then ask them to enable it.
+If you accept Visa, Mastercard, American Express, Discover, or Interac contactless payments today, you’re likely able to accept Apple Pay for those networks without any changes.
+If you’re not already accepting contactless payments, contact your payment provider to make sure that your point of sale setup can accept Apple Pay, and then ask them to enable it.
 To learn more, see our Apple Pay merchant checklist.

 Are there additional fees to accept Apple Pay?